iellwood/DecoyDistributions/README.md

 `python ExampleDecoyDistributionLoad -f FILENAME`

 This script plots samples from the loaded decoy distribtion as well as a histogram of log-likelihoods.

+Finally, we have included code to reproduce the main panels of Figures 3 & 4 and the FID score plot of figure 6 in `MakePlotsForFigures3And4.py`.
+Note that this file requires the seaborn package.

 ## Requirements